-- Less than one percent - (1) Includes 70,755 shares owned by the Archie C. and Jane McDonald Black Charitable Trust (the "Charitable Trust") for which Mr. Black serves as a cotrustee, 800 shares owned by Mr. Black's sons, 266,135 shares subject to options that are exercisable within 60 days of the date of the table and 3,638 restricted stock units that will vest within 60 days of the date of the table.
+Less than one percent

+(1) Includes 800 shares owned by Mr. Black's sons, 3,118 shares owned by Mr. Black, 202,197 shares subject to options that are exercisable within 60 days of the date of the table, 6,419 restricted stock units that have vested but have not been settled as of the date of the table and 1,026 restricted stock units that will vest within 60 days of the date of the table.
 Mr. Black may be deemed to have shared voting and investment power over the shares held by the Charitable Trust and his sons, but disclaims beneficial ownership of such shares.
-Mr. Black has served as our Chief Executive Officer and President and a member of our board of directors since 2001. - (2) Includes 440 shares subject to options that are exercisable within 60 days of the date of the table. - (3) Includes 105,374 shares subject to options that are exercisable within 60 days of the date of the table and 1,844 restricted stock units that will vest within 60 days of the date of the table.
-Mr. Frome has served as our Executive Vice President and Chief Operating Officer since August 2012. - (4) Includes 20,468 shares owned by Mr. Gorman, 7,567 shares subject to options that are exercisable within 60 days of the date of the table, and 1,055 restricted stock units that will vest within 60 days of the date of the table.
+Mr. Black has served as our Chief Executive Officer and President and a member of our board of directors since 2001.

+(2) Includes 79,023 shares subject to options that are exercisable within 60 days of the date of the table, 2,360 restricted stock units that have vested but have not been settled as of the date of the table and 590 restricted stock units that will vest within 60 days of the date of the table.
+Mr. Frome has served as our Executive Vice President and Chief Operating Officer since August 2012.

+(3) Includes 22,234 shares owned by Mr. Gorman, 10,211 shares subject to options that are exercisable within 60 days of the date of the table, and 237 restricted stock units that will vest within 60 days of the date of the table.